zachpmanson/notes/notes/Notes/Miscellany/Spotify Design Decisions.md

 This occurred every time I wanted to turn off  `Shuffle`.
 Which is a lot.

 As of 2024-01-21, this loading state of the button appears to have been removed, but the button still is a 3 option cycle which I dislike.

-%%
+## Upcoming Complains

+Stay tuned!

-## TODO Smart Shuffle popup
+- Smart Shuffle popup

-## TODO Rapidly toggling through Shuffle button states can cause the cycle to desync in strange ways
+- Rapidly toggling through Shuffle button states can cause the cycle to desync in strange ways
-## TODO Can't swipe right to add track to queue in a Blend playlist
+- Can't swipe right to add track to queue in a Blend playlist (Android)

-## TODO Can swipe down to dismiss Now Playing screen but cannot swipe up to make it appear again (just skips to next track)
+- Can swipe down to dismiss Now Playing screen but cannot swipe up to make it appear again (just skips to next track) (Android)
- %%
+- Spotify (regular) Shuffle algorithm has some problems